plrigaux/Comparators/README.md

 assertThat("   my\tfoo  bar ", equalToIgnoringWhiteSpace(" my  foo bar"))

-## Heading zeros incensitive
-The comparator doesn't take care of zeros in front of numbers.

 ## Custom comparator

 ### Internationalisation I18n
-The comparator can be ajusted to compare compare strings lexicographically, according to a specific locale.
+The comparator can be adjusted to compare compare strings lexicographically, according to a specific locale.